 So, that might help explain why I miss the things I do so much.
 It’s hard to not look back to times with so much joy in them, to not want that life back.
 Just a little grief talking today.

 Writing is actually therapeutic, for me at least.
-Just reading what I write about this cancer journey helps say things that sometimes I don’t want to admit to my self.
+Just reading what I write about my life’s journey helps say things that sometimes I don’t want to admit to my self.

 The whole day has been one of good memories from my trip to Latvia and the U.K. last year.
 I still can hardly believe I was brave enough to do something so seemingly crazy.

-Some days I’m just mad I think I’m doing good, all positive attitude-wise, good food choices, doing productive things, being patient, and then I just snap like a string that is strung too tight.
+Some days I’m just angry.
+I think I’m doing good, all positive attitude-wise, good food choices, doing productive things, being patient, and then suddenly I feel like a string that is strung too tight.

-I feel like I could knock Ali out in the first round there is so much pent up energy behind it.
+Like I could snap, knocking Ali out in the first round, there is so much pent up energy behind it.